Joka, Kolkata: Transport

 There is another road called "Bakhrahat Road" which connects joka with some parts of south 24 paraganas like Bakhrahat, Bibirhat, Nodakhali, Dakshin raypur, Amtala, Burul, Pujali, Budge Budge etc.

-Joka-BBD Bagh Metro railway constructions are expected to be operational by 2022.
+Joka-Majherhat metro stretch of Joka-Esplanade metro line (Purple Line) is operational as of November 2024.

 The old Joka Tram depot is now closed and tram services no longer exist.